 I realize that perhaps this is something you might be reluctant to want to do, but when done correctly, a powerful and targeted Facebook Ad campaign can help you grow your audience.

-And the thing is, you don’t need to spend a fortune to make just a few of your posts more visible to your targeted audience.
+You don’t need to spend a huge fortune to make just a few of your posts more visible to your targeted audience.
 Or, you might want to run a page promotion campaign a few days each week like I do.

-There’s an excellent post over on Social Media Examiner titled: 6 Tips To Improve Your Facebook Advertising Results, which provides some great tips and insights.
+There’s an excellent post over on Social Media Examiner titled: 6 Tips To Improve Your Facebook Advertising Results, which provides some valuable tips and insights.
 You can check it out here.

 Also, be sure to read my post on how to optimize your Facebook Ad Campaigns.